xapple/crest4/README.md

     crest4 -f sequences.fasta -o ~/data/results/crest_test/

-To parallelize the sequence similarity search with 32 threads use this option:
+To parallelize the sequence similarity search with 32 threads, use this option:

     crest4 -f sequences.fasta -t 32